-§ 40306.
+§40306.
 Space grant college and space grant regional consortium

-- (a) DESIGNATION AND QUALIFICATIONS.- - (1) AUTHORITY TO DESIGNATE.-The Administrator may designate- - (A) any institution of higher education as a space grant college; and - (B) any association or other alliance of 2 or more persons, other than individuals, as a space grant regional consortium. - (2) SPACE GRANT COLLEGE REQUIREMENTS.-No institution of higher education may be designated as a space grant college unless the Administrator finds that such institution- - (A) is maintaining a balanced program of research, education, training, and advisory services in fields related to space; - (B) will act in accordance with such guidelines as are prescribed under subsection (b)(2); and - (C) meets such other qualifications as the Administrator considers necessary or appropriate. - (3) SPACE GRANT REGIONAL CONSORTIUM REQUIREMENTS.-No association or other alliance of 2 or more persons may be designated as a space grant regional consortium unless the Administrator finds that such association or alliance- - (A) is established for the purpose of sharing expertise, research, educational facilities or training facilities, and other capabilities in order to facilitate research, education, training, and advisory services in any field related to space; - (B) will encourage and follow a regional approach to solving problems or meeting needs relating to space, in cooperation with
+(a) DESIGNATION AND QUALIFICATIONS.-

+(1) AUTHORITY TO DESIGNATE.-The Administrator may designate-

+(A) any institution of higher education as a space grant college; and

+(B) any association or other alliance of 2 or more persons, other than individuals, as a space grant regional consortium.

+(2) SPACE GRANT COLLEGE REQUIREMENTS.-No institution of higher education may be designated as a space grant college unless the Administrator finds that such institution-

+(A) is maintaining a balanced program of research, education, training, and advisory services in fields related to space;

+(B) will act in accordance with such guidelines as are prescribed under subsection (b)(2); and

+(C) meets such other qualifications as the Administrator considers necessary or appropriate.

+(3) SPACE GRANT REGIONAL CONSORTIUM RE-QUIREMENTS.-No association or other alliance of 2 or more persons may be designated as a space grant regional consortium unless the Administrator finds that such association or alliance-

+(A) is established for the purpose of sharing expertise, research, educational facilities or training facilities, and other capabilities in order to facilitate research, education, training, and advisory services in any field related to space;

-- appropriate space grant colleges, space grant programs, and other persons in the region; - (C) will act in accordance with such guidelines as are prescribed under subsection (b)(2); and - (D) meets such other qualifications as the Administrator considers necessary or appropriate. - (b) QUALIFICATIONS AND GUIDELINES.-The Administrator shall by regulation prescribe- - (1) the qualifications required to be met under paragraphs (2)(C) and (3)(D) of subsection (a); and - (2) guidelines relating to the activities and responsibilities of space grant colleges and space grant regional consortia. - (c) SUSPENSION OR TERMINATION OF DESIGNATION.-The Administrator may, for cause and after an opportunity for hearing, suspend or terminate any designation under subsection (a). - (Pub.
-L. 111-314, §3, Dec.
-18, 2010, 124 Stat.
-3386.)
+(B) will encourage and follow a regional approach to solving problems or meeting needs relating to space, in cooperation with appropriate space grant colleges, space grant programs, and other persons in the region;

+(\tilde{C}) will act in accordance with such guidelines as are prescribed under subsection (b)(2); and

+(D) meets such other qualifications as the Administrator considers necessary or appropriate.

+(b) QUALIFICATIONS AND GUIDELINES.-The Administrator shall by regulation prescribe-

+(1) the qualifications required to be met under paragraphs (2)(C) and (3)(D) of subsection (a); and

+(2) guidelines relating to the activities and responsibilities of space grant colleges and space grant regional consortia.

+(c) SUSPENSION OR TERMINATION OF DESIGNA-TION.-The Administrator may, for cause and after an opportunity for hearing, suspend or terminate any designation under subsection (a).

-§ 40307.
+Revised Section Source (U.S. Code) Source (Statutes at Large) 40306 42 U.S.C.
+2486f.
+Pub.
+L. 100-147, title II, §208, Oct.
+30, 1987, 101 Stat.
+873.

+§40307.
 Space grant fellowship program

-- (a) AWARD OF FELLOWSHIPS.-The Administrator shall support a space grant fellowship program to provide educational and training assistance to qualified individuals at the graduate level of education in fields related to space.
+(a) AWARD OF FELLOWSHIPS.-The Administrator shall support a space grant fellowship program to provide educational and training assistance to qualified individuals at the graduate level of education in fields related to space.
 Such fellowships shall be awarded pursuant to guidelines established by the Administrator.
-Space grant fellowships shall be awarded to individuals at space grant colleges, space grant regional consortia, other colleges and institutions of higher education, professional associations, and institutes in such a manner as to ensure wide geographic and institutional diversity in the pursuit of research under the fellowship program. - (b) LIMITATION ON AMOUNT PROVIDED.-The total amount which may be provided for grants under the space grant fellowship program during any fiscal year shall not exceed an amount equal to 50 percent of the total funds appropriated for such year pursuant to this chapter. - (c) AUTHORITY TO SPONSOR OTHER RESEARCH FELLOWSHIP PROGRAMS UNAFFECTED.-Nothing in this section shall be construed to prohibit the Administrator from sponsoring any research fellowship program, including any special emphasis program, which is established under an authority other than this chapter.
+Space grant fellowships shall be awarded to individuals at space grant colleges, space grant regional consortia, other colleges and institutions of higher education, professional associations, and institutes in such a manner as to ensure wide geographic and institutional diversity in the pursuit of research under the fellowship program.

+(b) LIMITATION ON AMOUNT PROVIDED.-The total amount which may be provided for grants under the space grant fellowship program during any fiscal year shall not exceed an amount equal to 50 percent of the total funds appropriated for such year pursuant to this chapter.

+(c) AUTHORITY TO SPONSOR OTHER RESEARCH FELLOWSHIP PROGRAMS UNAFFECTED.-Nothing in this section shall be construed to prohibit the Administrator from sponsoring any research fellowship program, including any special emphasis program, which is established under an authority other than this chapter.